Overview

 4

-fixed income portfolio solutions; alternative investments; and institutional due diligence
+income portfolio solutions; alternative investments; and institutional due diligence services

-services (through an affiliate) on various fund managers and products in which clients may
+(through an affiliate) on various fund managers and products in which clients may invest (some

-invest (some of which may be affiliated).
-In addition, VCM provides comprehensive wealth
+of which may be affiliated).
+In addition, VCM provides comprehensive wealth management,

-management, asset and performance reporting, offers individualized financial planning, and
+asset and performance reporting, offers individualized financial planning, and helps

-helps orchestrate professional services provided by third parties (including accountants,
+orchestrate professional services provided by third parties (including accountants, attorneys,

 VCM believes that its clients may benefit from allocation to alternative investments.
 Investing

-directly in hedge funds, private equity, and/or real estate funds can be difficult for many
+directly in hedge funds, private equity, venture capital and/or real estate funds can be difficult for

-individuals given that certain managers may require large minimum investments which limit an
+many individuals given that certain managers may require large minimum investments which

-individual’s ability to diversify his/her investments, may have restrictive liquidity terms, or may
+limit an individual’s ability to diversify his/her investments, may have restrictive liquidity terms,

-no longer be open to new investors.
-To help offset these potential barriers to entry
+or may no longer be open to new investors.
+To help offset these potential barriers to entry into these

-into these types of investment opportunities, VCM has access (through an affiliated joint venture
+types of investment opportunities, VCM has access (through an affiliated joint venture described

-described below) to a variety of private funds that allow VCM qualified clients to invest in
+below) to a variety of private funds that allow VCM qualified clients to invest in relatively

-relatively diversified and carefully constructed pools of institutional-quality alternative
+diversified and carefully constructed pools of institutional-quality alternative investments,

-investments, including hedge funds and private equity and real asset funds, managed by
+including hedge funds, private equity, venture capital and real asset funds.

 FTCS Investment Platform

-own and operate a robust investment platform for registered investment advisors and their
+and operate a robust investment platform for registered investment advisors and their clients

-clients focused on alternative investment solutions.
-The joint venture, called First Trust Capital
+focused on alternative investment solutions.
+The joint venture, called First Trust Capital Solutions

-Solutions L.P. (“FTCS”), is owned by First Trust Capital Partners and VFT Holdings and its
+L.P. (“FTCS”), is owned by First Trust Capital Partners and VFT Holdings and its affiliates.

 The investment platform (the “FTCS Investment Platform”) specializes in alternative strategies

-that include privately-offered alternative investment allocation vehicles (together, the “First
+that include privately offered alternative investment allocation vehicles (together, the “First Trust

 advised/managed by an affiliate, First Trust Capital Management (“FTCM”).
 FTCM operates as a